 Where to Stay in Sirmione

-The most luxurious hotel in Sirmione is the Grand Hotel Terme – the 5-star hotel has thermal pools, and is located close at the lake and very close to most main attractions in Sirmione.
-You can check out rates and availibility here.
+The most luxurious hotel in Sirmione is the Grand Hotel Terme.
+The 5-star hotel has thermal pools and is located close to the lake, and most main attractions in Sirmione.
+You can check out rates and availability here.

 Find my Lake Garda accommodation guide.